junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
 - 2016-05-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 181). (text: CR H2181-2182)
 - 2016-05-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 181).(text: CR H2181-2182)
+- 2016-05-11 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.